imchocomint/hyprplus/README.md

 - Can deploy to multiple setups
 - you name it.

+## Notes for sid user
+- some people already uploaded newer hypr* packages to Debian sid repo.
+These include libhyprutils (and its development libraries), libhyprland (and its development dependencies), libhyprgraphics (same as above), libhyprcursor (same as above), hyprwayland-scanner (same as above) and the XDG portal for Hyprland (same as above).
+- However, Hyprland itself is still 10 versions behind, and some crucial packages are not available e.g. aquamarine.
+- You can choose to install these packages from the repo or from here; they are the same.

 ## Progress
 85%
 - [ ] Refactoring code (there's a similar bash function in each individual build file)